Horse Supplements

 While there is plenty to appreciate about this product, including all of the key active ingredients we like to see, it also contains an anti-inflammatory antioxidant called Resverasyn.
 This component is 99% resveratrol.

-Though there are some signs that point to resveratrol as being beneficial in humans due to its natural derivation and antioxidant, anti-inflammatory properties there isn’t any significant evidence to back up these claims, especially for horses.
+There isn’t any significant evidence to back up these claims that Reverasyn is beneficial for horses.
 It isn’t found in their natural diet, and while it could be helpful, we just don’t have the proof.

 Equithrive includes inactive ingredients like vegetable oil, flaxseed oil, flaxseed meal, water, yeast culture and natural flavours.
 This is mostly okay, but you need to keep every other aspect of your horse’s diet in check.
 When your horse consumes too much fat, they will gain weight and with that comes possible health complications.